reactive-stack-js/reactive-stack-js/README.md

 ## Reactive Stack JS using MeteorJS

 Follow instructions in each repository to install and run.
 Both meteor implementations can run in parallel.

 ## Reactive Stack JS using REST

-Simply `yarn` in each repository, then `yarn start` in the backend and then the same in any frontends you wish to look at.
+Simply `yarn` in each repository, then `yarn start` in the backend and then the same in any frontend you wish to look at.
 The frontends can run in parallel.

 ## Reactive Stack JS using GraphQL